arodoni/quickstart-php/README.md

 To run, deploy on an APACHE server and navigate to index.html page.
 Choose a scenario and click Submit.

+### Included Scenarios
+* Connect to Zuora
+* Retrieve product catalog
+* Retrieve specific product
+* Create account and subscription
+* Upgrade subscription by adding a new plan
+* Cancel subscription

 ## Documentation for API Endpoints

 All URIs are relative to *https://rest.zuora.com/v1*